Here’s what you can do if you’re a banana grower.

 Important action required by all growers.

-Industry now leads the new TR4 Control Program, transitioning from the government-led program on 1 July 2023.
+Industry now leads the ABGC Grower Support (Biosecurity) Program, transitioning from the government-led (Panama TR4 Control Program) on 1 July 2023.

 The Program will continue to uphold the high standard of surveillance and operations established by Biosecurity Queensland, since 2015.